chef/chef-web-docs/chef_master/source/resource_yum_repository.rst

 ..
 Refer to http://linux.die.net/man/5/yum.conf as the source for these descriptions.

 baseurl
-   **Ruby Type:** String
+   **Ruby Type:** String, Array

    URL to the directory where the Yum repository's 'repodata' directory lives.
 Can be an http://, https:// or ftp:// URL.
 You can specify multiple URLs in one baseurl statement.
+Arrays are supported in Chef client 12.18 or later.

 cost
    **Ruby Type:** String